 The NEW Creativity Center – Building creativity and curiosity for generations.

-The re-envisioned 6th floor is the result of years of research and is being led by architects Jeana Ripple and Kara Boyd of Chicago-based Mir Collective.
-The 6th floor will include new views of the building, a quiet space, and an inclusive restroom.
+The re-envisioned 6th floor is the result of years of research led by architects Jeana Ripple and Kara Boyd of Chicago-based Mir Collective.
+The 6th floor includes new views of the Zaha Hadid-designed building, a quiet space, and an inclusive restroom.
 The Creativity Center features a studio/classroom space for programming, strategic areas for storage, a zero-waste art lab, an archipelago of pod-like pavilions for multi-use creative making, and an open forum space for seating and community programming.

 - Community Gallery, an ever-changing display of community artwork